carlbarrdahl/ethereum-canonical-registry/README.md

 A shared on-chain registry that maps off-chain identifiers (GitHub repos, DNS domains) to Ethereum addresses — deployed once per chain, readable by any protocol.

-Every identifier gets a deterministic deposit address before its owner has ever interacted with Ethereum.
-Funds accumulate there until the owner claims and withdraws.
+Every identifier gets a deterministic deposit address (an identity account) before its owner has ever interacted with Ethereum.
+Funds accumulate there until the owner claims and takes control.

 > **Status:** Research prototype.
 Contracts are not audited.
 Do not use in production.